-For all sport harvested Chinook salmon sampled in the creel survey and captured during inriver netting, 3 scales will be taken from the left side of the body of each sampled fish at a point on a diagonal from the posterior insertion of the dorsal fin to the anterior insertion of the anal fin, 2 rows above the lateral line (Clutter and Whitesel 1956; Welander 1940), and placed on an adhesive-coated card.
-An impression will be made of the scales on the card using a press under 25,000 pounds per square inch and then the scales growth patterns will be viewed with a 40× microfiche reader to determine freshwater and marine residence times.
+For all sport-harvested Chinook salmon sampled in the creel survey and captured during inriver netting, 3 scales will be taken from the left side of the body of each sampled fish at a point on a diagonal from the posterior insertion of the dorsal fin to the anterior insertion of the anal fin, 2 rows above the lateral line (Clutter and Whitesel 1956; Welander 1940), and placed on an adhesive-coated card.
+An impression will be made of the scales on the card using a press under 25,000 pounds per square inch and then the scales growth patterns will be viewed with a $40 \times$ microfiche reader to determine freshwater and marine residence times.

-Genetics Sampling
+Tissue Sampling

 In the creel survey, tissue samples (tip of axillary process) will be taken from harvested fish for genetics analysis.
-In the inriver gillnetting study (panel and alternative panel nets), tissue samples will be collected from dorsal finclips because the axillary process, on the ventral side of the fish, is difficult to remove from Chinook salmon held in a cradle suspended in the water.
+In the inriver netting study, tissue samples will be collected from dorsal finclips because the axillary process, on the ventral side of the fish, is difficult to remove from Chinook salmon held in a cradle suspended in the water.
 Detailed methods including those prior to sampling and during sampling, and those related to postsampling storage, shipping, and supplies are given in Appendix B1.
-The genetics tissue samples stored at the Soldotna office until the end of the season will be sent to the Anchorage ADF&G Gene Conservation Lab for archiving.
+The tissue samples will be stored at the Soldotna office until the end of the season and then sent to the Anchorage ADF&G Gene Conservation Lab for archiving.